gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ```

 ## Conditionals
+- It is possible to tie a **when** condition to a task and have it executed based on meeting a condition.
 - We are going to cover "when" condition at basic level in this section.
-- It is possible to tie a **when** condition to a task and have it executed (or not) based on meeting a condition.
-- It is possible to do complex tasks but here, let us stick to basic level.

 > Notes:
 > http://docs.ansible.com/ansible/latest/playbooks_conditionals.html